cafloyd/early-career/docs/early-career/community/communities-to-join.md

 - [Meetup](https://www.meetup.com/home/) - a great place to find local events!
 - [Code & Coffee](https://www.codeandcoffee.community/)
   > A meetup community for developers to grow and make friends.
-- [Here to Help](https://heretohelp.social) from [Shawn Axsom](https://twitter.com/ShawnAxsom) - a directory of people who are 'here to help'